Nominal Recursors as Epi-Recursors: Extended Technical Report: Background

 \subsubsection{The renaming recursor}

-The last discussed recursor was introduced by Popescu \cite{popescu-renamable}.
-It is more minimalistic than the others since, in addition to the constructors, it only uses one operator, namely renaming---subject to the equational theory of constructor-enriched renamable sets, defined next.
+Our last discussed recursor was introduced by \citet{DBLP:conf/cade/Popescu22}.
+It is more minimalistic than the others since, in addition to the constructors, it only uses one operator, renaming---subject to an equational theory described next. \looseness=-1